Choose Texas Power logo

 At Choose Texas Power, we aim to provide consistent, reliable information about energy plans.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read about how we make money to learn more.

-Fixed or variable: Which rate type is right for you?
+Fixed vs. variable rate: Which is right for you?

 Picking the best energy plan for your household isn’t always straightforward in Texas’ deregulated energy market.
-With the variety of rate types, plans, providers, and features to choose from, there are a lot of factors to consider.
+One of the first decisions you have to make is choosing between a fixed-rate plan and a variable-rate plan.

-One of the main decisions you’ll face is whether to choose a fixed-rate plan or a variable-rate plan.
-Your choice ultimately depends on whether you prefer the stability of a fixed rate or the flexibility that comes with a variable rate.
+Your choice ultimately depends on whether you prefer the stability of a fixed rate or the flexibility of a variable rate.
 Regardless of which you select, Choose Texas Power can help you understand your options and ensure you find the right fit.

 Understanding fixed-rate energy plans